turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 In Mod 1, you were given general [style guides](https://github.com/turingschool-examples/javascript/tree/master/es5) for how you should be writing your code.
 In Mod 2, we're going to enforce a linter.
 A linter helps make sure that the way you write your JavaScript conforms to certain stylistic patterns and best practices.

 We'll be working with a tool called [eslint](https://eslint.org/), and your projects will be required to abide by the following [rules](https://github.com/turingschool-examples/javascript/blob/master/linters/module-2/non-react/.eslintrc).
+Read through the "rules" object in the `.eslintrc` file and look through the eslint documentation to [find each rule](https://eslint.org/docs/rules/), and familiarize yourself with what it does.

+Set yourself up with eslint by installing it with npm.
+In your terminal (from any directory), run the following command:

+`npm install -g eslint`

 ## Debugging